backstage-workshop/backstage-workshop/code-snippets/008-template.md

     ```
 - Update value in catalog-info.yaml to use owner

+---
 ### Class work: add java version, group and artifactID
   - Copy build.gradle and settings.gradle files from accelerator to content.
   - Add gradle wrapper to project
     - Copy “gradle” directory to content
     - Copy gradlew scripts to content.
+  - Capture Gradle configuration on separate wizard step
+    - Capture Artifact Id (string, required)
+    - Capture Java Package (string, required)
+    - Capture Version (string, optional, default: 0.0.1-SNAPSHOT)
+  - Add template for build.gradle.kts
+    - Use Java Package value captured from user in “group”.
+    - Use Version value captured from user in “version”
-  -
+  - Add template for settings.gradle.kts
+    - Use artifactId value captured from user in “rootProject.name”
+---
 ### github Actions
 - register the existing project which already have github workflow defined
 - https://github.com/backstage-workshop/springboot-accelerator